stonepros/stone/doc/dev/developer_guide/dash-devel.rst

 * ``pg_summary``: regular update of PG status information

-How to write a unit test when a controller accesses a Ceph module?
+How to write a unit test when a controller accesses a Stone module?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Consider the following example that implements a controller that retrieves the